ciscoheat/superforms-web/src/routes/api/+page.md

     }

     if (form.data.email.includes('spam')) {
-      // Will also return fail, since status is >= 400 return message(form, 'No spam please', {
+      // Will return fail and set form.valid = false, since status is >= 400
+      return message(form, 'No spam please', {
         status: 403
       });